Manava Naik

-Manava Naik is an Indian actress, emcee and director from Mumbai.
+Manava Naik is an Indian actress, producer, emcee and director from Mumbai.
 She has acted in several Marathi films, plays and Hindi Television shows.
 She started her career with the STAR One TV show Special Squad.
 She has appeared in shows like, Teen Bahuraniyaan, Baa Bahoo Aur Baby., She works in Marathi and Hindi films as an actress, she has turned director by directing the Marathi movie Por Baazar.